Decentralized Sparse Linear Regression via Gradient-Tracking: Linear Convergence and Statistical Guarantees: Introduction

-\item[\bf (iii)] {\bf Sample/network scaling: } The communication complexity (\ref{eq:comm_complexity}) is proved to be invariant, under high-dimensional scaling $d,N\to \infty$, with $s\log d/N=O(1)$ and for a fixed network--this matches property ${\bf P.2}$ of PGD.
+\item[\bf (ii)] {\bf Sample/network scaling: } The communication complexity (\ref{eq:comm_complexity}) remains unchanged, for $s\log d/N$ being constant and for a fixed network.
 We also study the scalability of (\ref{eq:comm_complexity}) with respect to the network size $m$, revealing tradeoffs between communication rounds and communication costs for different graph topologies, as summarized in Table~\ref{tab:comm-cost}.
 This sheds light on which network architectures are more favorable for high-dimensional estimation.
-For instance, among the commonly used network architectures listed in Fig.~\ref{fig:graph-top}, NetLASSO running on the Erd\H{o}s-R\'{e}nyi graph with edge connecting probability $p = \log m/m$ achieves the lowest communication cost at the busiest node, and ties with the implementation on the star topology in the amount of total channel use. \end{description}
+For instance, among the commonly used network architectures, DGT running on the Erd\H{o}s-R\'{e}nyi graph with edge connecting probability $p = \log m/m$ achieves the lowest communication cost at the busiest node, and ties with the implementation on the star topology in the amount of total channel use. { \item[\bf(iii)]{\bf Technical novelties:} Our analysis represents a shift from both centralized approaches in high-dimension (e.g., \citep{agarwal2012fast}) and the prevailing techniques used for studying gradient-tracking algorithms in decentralized optimization (e.g., \citep{nedich2016achieving,sun2019distributed,xu2021distributed}), across several aspects. }

+{ {\bf (a)} {\it Inexact descent under RSC/RSM:} Linear convergence of gradient-tracking methods has been proved under the assumption of {\it global } strong convexity of $\cL$ and global smoothness of $\cL_i$'s--conditions that fall short in the high-dimensional setting where $d>>N$.
+In contrast, our analysis employs the more nuanced RSC and RSM conditions--better suited for high-dimensional data and known to hold with high probability across various data generation models \citep{Wainwright_2019}.
+Our first result is an inexact descent property of the estimation error (detailed in Proposition~\ref{eq:inexact_opt}), achieving linear shrinkage subject to consensus and gradient-tracking errors.
+This can be view as a generalization of \citep{agarwal2012fast} to more complex scenarios posed by the mentioned errors (not present in \citep{agarwal2012fast}) and decentralized contexts. }

+{ \textbf{(b)} {\it A new analysis of gradient tracking errors in high-dimensions:} Traditional analyses of gradient tracking errors leverage the Lipschitz continuity of each $\nabla \cL_i$ to establish {\it uniform} bounds on the tracking errors $\mathbf{g}_i^t-\nabla \cL(\btheta_i^t)$, in terms of consensus and optimization errors (see Sec.~\ref{sec:track_err}).
+However, this approach proves inadequate in high-dimensional settings, where in the asymptotics $d/N\to \infty$, the Lipschitz constants of $\nabla \cL_i$'s scale as $\mathcal{O}(d)$, for various predictor models \citep{Wainwright_2019}, thereby diverging as $d\uparrow \infty$.
+Fundamentally, this issue arises because the gradients $\nabla \cL_i(\btheta_i)$ remain dense vectors even when all $\btheta_i$'s are sparse.
+This would translate in convergence rates scaling unfavorably with the ambient dimension.
+Our new analysis posits that, under the RSC and RSM conditions, it is sufficient to manage the tracking errors only along {\it sparse directions}. {\it Within these directions}, $\mathbf{g}_i^t$ is proved to serves as a sufficiently accurate estimate of $\nabla \cL(\btheta_i^t)$ (see Proposition~\ref{prop:track_error}).
+This crucial adjustment enables us to achieve convergence rates for DGT that are {\it independent of the ambient dimensions}. }